Up to 60% off sofas & mattresses — limited‑time deals.

 Strong motion isolation Edge support is average

-Cool-to-the-touch cover feel Slower response for frequent turning
+Cool cover feel Slow response when turning

 Details